-10. Key steps for producing printed materials using a plate process include (1) preparing copy elements for reproduction, (2) prepress production, (3) platemaking, (4) printing, and (5) binding, finishing and distribution.

-11. In the printing production process, an "end user" prepares copy elements for reproduction.
+- 12. Key steps for producing printed materials using a plate process include (1) preparing copy elements for reproduction, (2) prepress production, (3) platemaking, (4) printing, and (5) binding, finishing and distribution. - 13.
+In the printing production process, an "end user" prepares copy elements for reproduction.
 In this "design" stage of the printing process, the end user provides images and data using slides or computer files to create one or more "pages."
 Pages can be designed using computer programs such as QuarkXpress, Adobe InDesign, Adobe Illustrator, Photoshop, or other printing or publishing software packages.
-Prior to the invention claimed in the '349 Patent, slides or computer disks containing pages to be printed were sent (via mail or express carrier) to be prepared for creation of a plate.

-12. In the prepress production stage, the end user input (or "copy") is transformed into a medium that is reproducible for printing.
+Prior to the invention claimed in the '349 Patent, slides or computer disks containing pages to be printed were sent (via mail or express carrier) to be prepared for creation of a plate. - 14.
+In the prepress production stage, the end user input (or "copy") is transformed into a medium that is reproducible for printing.
 Typically, prepress involves typesetting, illustration, page building and design, image capture, image color correction, file conversion, RIPing, trapping, proofing, imposition, filmsetting, and platesetting.
 "Proofing" involves producing a proof, or sample, of what the printed product will look like.
 Prior to the invention claimed in the '349 Patent, the proof was sent by mail or express carrier to the end user for review and approval.
 After alterations are made, new proofs are sent to the end user.
 Once approval of the proof is given by the end user, a medium, such as a computer to plate (CTP) file is produced and sent to the printer.
 "Imposition" involves the set of pages on a particular plate as well as their positioning and orientation.
 Imposition is particularly important in the creation of booklets or catalogs, where pages are positioned using register marks to assist in the stripping, collating, and folding of the printed product.

-13. In the platemaking stage, a "printer" manufactures a printing plate using the medium created during prepress.
+- 15. In the platemaking stage, a "printer" manufactures a printing plate using the medium created during prepress.
+Where a CTP file is used, the printer converts the CTP file into a printing plate or goes directly to a digital press.
 In the printing stage, the printer uses the printing plate to create the printed product.
-In the binding, finishing and distribution stage, the printed product is prepared in its final form.

-14. Each step in the printing production process described briefly above can be accomplished using a variety of different known systems and techniques.
+In the binding, finishing and distribution stage, the printed product is prepared in its final form. - 16.
+Each step in the printing production process described briefly above can be accomplished using a variety of different known systems and techniques.
 Nevertheless, such conventional systems have many delays, particularly in the transporting of pages and proofs to and from the end user and prepress provider.
 Due to delays and the fragmented nature of conventional printing production systems, errors often occur.
 Further, typical printing production systems are limited in their ability to re-purpose data, manage content of pages, and piece together individual processes or tasks to establish an efficient production system or "workflow".
-Indeed, no conventional system prior to the invention claimed in the '349 Patent combines prepress, content management, infrastructure (server, storage & distribution) and workflow services.

-15. Prior to the invention claimed in the '349 Patent, conventional printing and publishing systems generally include Macintosh computers or workstations which communicate with each other using the AppleTalk protocol.
+Indeed, no conventional system prior to the invention claimed in the '349 Patent combines prepress, content management, infrastructure (server, storage & distribution) and workflow services. - 17.
+Prior to the invention claimed in the '349 Patent, conventional printing and publishing systems generally include Macintosh computers or workstations which communicate with each other using the AppleTalk protocol.
 AppleTalk protocol could not, however, be communicated over switched networks such as the Internet and private networks where nodes in the network have IP (Internet Protocol) addresses.
 As such, conventional systems could not merely be coupled to a communication network for remotely controlling design, prepress and print processes.